dleng2242/food_api/README.md

 The number argument is optional, defaulting to returning one item.
 Putting the number 0 will return all food items of that food type.

-For example, you could run:
+For example, using the python `requests` library, you could run:
 * `requests.get(BASE + "/food/stew")` - to get one stew suggestion
 * `requests.get(BASE + "/food/stew/2")` - to get two stew suggestions
 * `requests.get(BASE + "/food/stew/0")` - to see all available stews in the data